TenmaChinen/py-cmd-react/README.md

 ## Description
 Python command line module to automatically create a minimal dependencies and basic react template.
 It implements `react-router-dom` already to manage different "pages".

-There cames with the good practices like separated routes from the components, and the components by their own folders to define their styles in css and scss.
+The setup cames with the good practices like separated routes from the components, and the components by their own folders to define their styles in css and scss.

 <br>